mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 Any of my posts can flop, but I thought this one had an especially high risk of flopping.
 It had several factors working against it:

-- It's 4,100 words and an estmated 20-minute read, nearly twice as long as my usual posts.
+- It's 4,100 words and an estimated 20-minute read, nearly twice as long as my usual posts.
 - It's a good match for Hacker News, but I wasn't confident it would match anywhere else.
 - Hiring a web design agency on a small budget is not a relatable experience to most people.
 - If it misses on social media platforms (Hacker News, reddit), there's little chance of people discovering it through Google because "website redesign regret" isn't a common search term.